Managing AI privacy settings in Microsoft Edge

 • Define approved use cases and forbidden use cases.
 For example, do not allow Copilot to process credentials or internal HR records.

-• Maintain an approval log for profiles that get Copilot enabled.
+• Keep an approval log for profiles that get Copilot enabled.

 Operational rules:

-• Start in a tightly controlled pilot.
-Keep the pilot small, log everything, and expand only after auditing results.
+• Start with a tightly controlled pilot.
+Keep it small, log everything, and expand only after checking the results.

 • Use read-only and domain-limited modes where possible.
-Limit Copilot to public web content for most accounts.
+Keep Copilot to public web content for most accounts.

 • Require explicit data handling agreements before allowing Copilot to interact with sensitive systems.